 It's no secret that Fire Island is a haven for beach lovers, but chefs and restaurant owners on the barrier beach are striving to make some of the island's communities destinations for good food, as well.
 Like Surf's Out in Kismet, which shares executive chef Anthony Trobiano with Cirella's in Melville and has an impressive sushi menu.
 Le Dock in Fair Harbor is a gastronomic destination for celebrities such as Uma Thurman and Tina Fey.

-Ocean Beach is the main hub of culinary activity, the capital, so to speak, of Fire Island, with ferries leaving the mainland from Bay Shore.
-But communities both east and west of Ocean Beach offer their own mix of eateries.
-Some people ride over just to have dinner -- and extend their mini-vacation with a stroll to the ice cream parlor or candy store.
+Ocean Beach is the main hub of culinary activity, the capital, so to speak, of Fire Island, with ferries leaving the mainland from Bay Shore, but communities both east and west of Ocean Beach offer their own mix of eateries.

 The Hideaway in Ocean Beach serves huge baked clams.